-- During fiscal year 2020, we generated \$10.9 million in net cash flows from our operations, returned \$108.8 million to shareholders through dividends and common share repurchases, and continued to maintain our strong balance sheet. - Over the last three fiscal years, we have generated over \$250 million in net cash flow from operations and returned over \$250 million to shareholders through a combination of dividends and share repurchases. - Net debt as a percentage of total capitalization was approximately 22% at March 31, 2020, up from 10% at March 31, 2019, primarily reflecting lower cash balances.
+- During fiscal year 2021, we generated \$220.4 million in net cash flows from our operations, returned \$75.2 million to shareholders through dividends and continued to maintain our strong balance sheet. - Over the last three fiscal years, we have generated close to \$400 million in net cash flow from operations and returned over \$255 million to shareholders through a combination of dividends and share repurchases. - Net debt as a percentage of net capitalization was approximately 25% at March 31, 2021, up from 22% at March 31, 2020, primarily reflecting lower cash balances.
 Our net debt as a percentage of total capitalization remains at a very manageable level.

-The following charts show a five-year history of our net cash flow from operations, our funds returned to shareholders, and our net debt as a percentage of total capitalization.
+The following charts show a five-year history of our net cash flow from operations, our funds returned to shareholders, and our net debt as a percentage of net capitalization.

 - In May 2018, we announced an enhanced capital allocation strategy that included a 36% increase in the dividend, raising our annual per share dividend to \$3.00.
-In May 2020, we announced our 50th consecutive annual dividend increase, increasing our annual Common Stock per share dividend to \$3.08.
-Based on the March 31, 2020 closing price of our Common Stock, as quoted on the NYSE, our dividend yield was 6.88%.
+In May 2021, we announced our 51st consecutive annual dividend increase, increasing our annual Common Stock per share dividend to \$3.12.
+Based on the March 31, 2021 closing price of our Common Stock, as quoted on the NYSE, our dividend yield was 5.22%.